 A programme of talks, workshops, social groups and alternative curriculums for all ages will run throughout the exhibition.

 LUNCHTIME SCHOOL will be a social group that meets fortnightly to learn and try new things.
 Artists often learn specialist skills or acquire detailed knowledge during research for a new body of work.
-Each Lunchbreak School we will invite an artist to present a concise talk or demonstration on their newly acquired knowledge, followed by a more informal open discussion or practical workshop for the group.
+For each Lunchbreak School we will invite an artist to present a concise talk or demonstration on their newly acquired knowledge, followed by a communal, pay-what-you-want lunch, and a more informal open discussion or practical workshop for the group.